tendermint/tendermint/docs/architecture/adr-067-mempool-refactor.md

 ### Mempool

-The existing concurrent-safe linked-list will be removed entirely in favor of a thread-safe map of `<sender:[]Tx>`, i.e a mapping from `sender` to a list of `Tx` objects, where each `Tx` is ordered by monotonically increasing, but not necessarily consecutive, `sequence` values.
-For example, the sender `Alice`, whose current committed sequence value is `3`, could have transactions in this map with sequence values `<4,5,6,8>`, where only the transaction with sequence `4` could be processed next.
+The existing concurrent-safe linked-list will be removed entirely in favor of a thread-safe map of `<sender:Tx>`, i.e a mapping from `sender` to a single `Tx` object, where each `Tx` is the next valid and processable transaction from the given `sender`.

-Note, the mempool itself does not and will not know about the latest committed sequence value, but it is assumed that all transactions that end up in the mempool pass `CheckTx`.
-In addition, the application and thus Tendermint's mempool does not necessarily have to utilize the concept of a sequence.

-On top of this mapping, we index all transactions by priority using a priority queue.
-When a proposer is ready to reap transactions for the next block proposal, transactions are selected from this priority index.
-For each priority-indexed transaction, we evaluate if that transaction is at the head of the sender's list of transactions, if so, it is included in the block and the index is removed along with the transaction itself.
+On top of this mapping, we index all transactions by priority using a thread-safe priority queue, i.e. a [max heap](https://en.wikipedia.org/wiki/Min-max_heap).
+When a proposer is ready to select transactions for the next block proposal, transactions are selected from this priority index by highest priority order.
+When a transaction is selected and reaped, it is removed from this index and from the `<sender:Tx>` mapping.

 ### Gossiping